Table of Contents

 Hand holding spoon smoothing dill aioli over the top of salmon burger sitting on brioche bun sitting on wood cutting board

 • Salmon is, obviously, the big player here.
-The better quality salmon used, the more flavor and healthy fats.
+The better quality of salmon used, the more flavor and healthy fats.
 Part of the salmon is blended to resemble ground meat that will bind the burgers together.
-The rest of the salmon, left in whole chunks, provide more texture to the burgers.
+The rest of the salmon, left in whole chunks, provides more texture to the burgers.

 • White beans are, I’ll admit, a surprising ingredient.
-Instead of using bread crumbs, I find that the beans blend in easily and bind the burgers.
+Instead of using breadcrumbs, I find that the beans blend in easily and bind the burgers.
 Plus, the beans do not add any flavor once cooked.

 • Scallions are a light and soft way to add some onion without any of the strong flavor.